John Langeloth Loeb Jr.: Early life and education

-John Langeloth Loeb, Jr. was born on May 2, 1930 in New York City.
+John Langeloth Loeb, Jr. was born on May 2, 1930, in New York City.
 His parents were businessman John Langeloth Loeb Sr. (1902–1996) and Frances Lehman (1906–1996).
 Loeb's father and his paternal grandfather, Carl M. Loeb (1875–1955), were founders of Loeb, Rhoades & Co.
 Loeb's mother was a granddaughter of Mayer Lehman (1830–1897), one of the three founders of Lehman Brothers.
 Loeb is the grandson of Arthur Lehman (Senior Partner at Lehman Brothers and founding president of Lehman Brothers) and Adele Lewisohn Lehman.
 He is a great-grandson of Adolph Lewisohn and grand-nephew of former New York Governor and U. S. Senator Herbert H. Lehman.
-His father is of Jewish background.
+His family is of Jewish ancestry.

 Loeb and his father share the middle name Langeloth in honor of family friend and businessman John Jacob Langeloth (1852–1914).
 Loeb received his M.B.A. in 1954 from Harvard Business School.

 Government and public affairs

 On July 30, 1981, President Ronald Reagan appointed Loeb to the post of United States Ambassador to Denmark.
 He served in this post until September 1983.
 Upon his return to the United States, he was appointed a delegate to the 38th session of United Nations.
 He also served as special advisor to Governor Nelson A. Rockefeller on environmental matters (1967–1973) and chairman of New York State Council of Environmental Advisors (1970–1975).

-Loeb was Chairman of the Keep New York State Clean Program (1971-1975).
+Loeb was Chairman of the Keep New York State Clean Program (1971–1975).
 He was a delegate to the Republican National Convention in 1992 and an alternate delegate to the Republican National Conventions in 1988 and 1992.